 A school-record touchdown dash with an intercepted pass put the exclamation point on a comeback 2011 season as the Flying Dutchmen defeated Olivet 27-7.
 Sophomore Santino DiCesare picked off an Olivet pass at the back of the Hope end zone and returned it all 108 yards for a touchdown.
 It goes into the record book as a 100-yard interception return and tied the school mark first set by Randy Ames in 1996 against Adrian.

-Achieving all-conference football honors in the Michigan Intercollegiate Athletic Asociation (MIAA) has without a doubt become a tradition for one Hope family.
-In 2012 Joe Droppers became the fifth member of his family to achieve the honor when he was named to the All-MIAA first team.
+Achieving all-conference football honors in the Michigan Intercollegiate Athletic Association (MIAA) has without a doubt become a tradition for one Hope family.
+In 2012, Joe Droppers became the fifth member of his family to achieve the honor when he was named to the All-MIAA first team.
 He joined his grandfather Don "Doc" Van Hoeven (1955), his father Kurt (1978), his brother Jacob (2006-07), and his brother Josh (2009-11) as first team all-league players.
-And all of them have been offensive linemen!
+All were offensive linemen.

 Quarterback Mason Opple completed a rare touchdowns trifecta during a 29-24 win at Albion on October 6, 2018.
 He figured in all four of Hope's touchdowns: two on touchdown passes of 30 and 66 yards, ran in a score from 1 yard out, and caught a 17-yard touchdown pass.